a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.markdown

 1. Beat the S&P500 over every 5 year period in backtesting
 2. Never have a yearly drawdown more than 25% (S&P500 routinely sees 50% drawdowns)
-3. Have a [Sharpe Ratio](https://www.investopedia.com/terms/s/sharperatio.asp) of greater than 1
+3. Have a [Sharpe Ratio](https://www.investopedia.com/terms/s/sharperatio.asp) of greater than 1 (outside of the scope of this post).
 4. Be exposed to many different markets (not just US equities primarily, which I am now)
 5. Have a strategy so general that is performs OK in nearly every market